jgomezp-ie/MBD-EN-OCT-2020-S-1/semantics/README.md

 # Semantics

 ## Overview
-We include different notebooks to provide the student with practical means to explore some of the modern methods used to represent meaning in NLP and NLU.
-We follow an incremental approach in accordance with the contents of session 5 of the course, focused on semantics.
+I the following I included different notebooks to provide you with practical means to explore some of the modern methods used to represent meaning in NLP and NLU.

 ## Notebooks